DevMohith/proverb-generator/README.md

-✨ Proverb Generator – Custom GenAI Model with PyTorch
+Proverb Generator – Custom GenAI Model with PyTorch

 This project is a **custom Generative AI (GenAI) model** built from scratch using **PyTorch and LSTM architecture**.
 It generates proverbs based on user-provided keywords (like "strength", "hope", "wisdom"), and is trained on a dataset of 1000+ keyword-tagged proverbs.
 Integrated backend using flask with reactJS

-> 🧠 Not an LLM – this is a lightweight, domain-specific **Generative AI model**, trained without relying on APIs like OpenAI.

-💡 Features
+ Features

-- 🔥 Built entirely with **PyTorch** (custom LSTM-based neural network)
+-  Built entirely with **PyTorch** (custom LSTM-based neural network)
-- 📜 Trained on over **1000+ curated proverbs** with keyword context
+-  Trained on over **1000+ curated proverbs** with keyword context
-- 🎯 Accepts dynamic **keywords from users** and generates meaningful proverbs
+-  Accepts dynamic **keywords from users** and generates meaningful proverbs
-- ⚡ Character-level text generation with soft thematic matching
+-  Character-level text generation with soft thematic matching
-- 🌐 Connected to a **React frontend** via Flask API for live usage
+-  Connected to a **React frontend** via Flask API for live usage

-🚀 Tech Stack
+ Tech Stack

  Frontend   React + TailwindCSS + Axios
  Backend    Python Flask API